 Finish with Toast and Marmalade (& coffee)

-This is such a classic for Mother’s Day Brunch, and with good reason.
+This is such a classic fo brunch, and with good reason.
 It is exceptionally good.
 Get a good, hearty artisan loaf of bread.

-And what goes best with a robust toasted bread for a Mothers’ Day brunch?
+And what goes best with a robust toasted bread?
 A marmalade!
 The one shown above is the Meyer Lemon Marmalade, but there are five fresh, low sugar citrus marmalades from our farm’s online store.

-Now….have some coffee, sit back and enjoy your feast, kids or no kids!
+Now….have some good coffee, sit back and enjoy!